 Column 1 Column 2

-School Year Teacher's normal annual allotment of sick and personal leave days available for use as sick leave as specified in the collective bargaining agreement Total number of sick and personal leave days available for use as sick leave added to member's sick leave record during the school year
+Teacher's normal annual allotment of sick Total number of sick leave and personal

+leave and personal days available for use as days available for use as sick leave added

+School year sick leave as specified in the collective to member's sick leave record during the

+bargaining agreement school year

-2013-14 14.0 18.0
+2017-18 18.0 18.0

-2014-15 14.0 18.0
+2018-19 18.0 18.0

-2015-16 14.0 18.0
+2019-20 18.0 18.0

-2016-17 14.0 18.0
+2020-21 18.0 18.0

-\\ If no days in excess of the normal annual allotment were granted or reinstated during the year, column 1 and column 2 will be the same.
-If days in excess of the normal annual allotment were added to the member's record during the year, column 2 should be the total of column 1 plus the additional days granted or reinstated.
+^{} If no days in excess of the normal annual allotment were granted or reinstated during the year, column 1 and column 2 will be the same.
+If days in excess of the normal annual allotment were added to the member's record during the year, column 2 should be the total of the normal annual allotment plus the additional days granted or reinstated.